seanockert/ViewToggle/README.md

 # ViewToggle #

-A tiny, no-frills, framework-independent, button to view a full website for use in responsive design.
+A simple, framework-independent, link to view the full site for visitors who want to see the desktop version of your responsive webpage.
+Demo here: http://seanockert.github.com/ViewToggle/

 License: Open-source.
 Feel free to do whatever you like with it!